dolphindb/Tutorials_EN/standalone_deployment.md

 unzip DolphinDB_Linux64_V2.00.9.1.zip -d /DolphinDB
 ```

-**Note**: The directory name cannot contain any space characters, otherwise it will fail to start the data node.
+**Note**: The directory name cannot contain any space characters, otherwise the startup of the data node will fail.

 ### Step 2: Update License File